-- The amount this Plan will pay you under the Level Income Option after age 62 would be less than \$100; - You choose to receive the Partial Lump Sum Payment Option; or - You are married and your spouse has not provided written consent to the Pension Department of the Fund Office.
+- The amount the Plan will pay you under the Level Income Option after age 62 would be less than \$100; - You choose to receive the Partial Lump Sum Payment Option; or - You are married and your Spouse has not provided written consent to the Pension Department of the Fund Office.

-The amount of the Level Income Option payment is based on factors determined by the Fund's actuary.
+The amount of the Level Income Option payment is based on factors determined by the Plan's actuary.
 If you die before 60 monthly payments have been made and you are receiving a Level Income Option in the form of:

-- A Single Life Pension, your beneficiary will receive the greater of the following for the balance of the 60-payment guarantee: - The amount you would have received under the Level Income Option; or - The amount payable under the standard form of the Single Life Pension without regard to the Level Income Option. - A 60-Month Post-Retirement Pension, your beneficiary will receive the greater of the following for the balance of the 60-payment guarantee: - The amount you would have received under the Level Income Option; or - The amount payable under the standard form of the 60-Month Post-Retirement Pension without regard to the Level Income Option.
+- A Single Life Annuity, your beneficiary will receive the greater of the following for the balance of the 60-payment guarantee: - → The amount you would have received under the Level Income Option; or - → The amount payable under the standard form of the Single Life Annuity without regard to the Level Income Option. - A 60-Month Post-Retirement Benefit, your beneficiary will receive the greater of the following for the balance of the 60-payment guarantee: - → The amount you would have received under the Level Income Option; or - → The amount payable under the standard form of the 60-Month Post-Retirement Benefit without regard to the Level Income Option.

-After 60 monthly payments, your beneficiary will receive the amount payable under the standard form of the 60-Month Post-Retirement Pension without regard to the Level Income Option for an additional 60 monthly payments.
+After 60 monthly payments, your beneficiary will receive the amount payable under the standard form of the 60-Month Post-Retirement Benefit without regard to the Level Income Option for an additional 60 monthly payments.

-- A Husband-and-Wife Pension, your spouse will receive the greater of the following for the balance of the 60-payment guarantee: - The amount you would have received under the Level Income Option; or - The amount payable under the standard form of the Husband-and-Wife Pension you chose at retirement without regard to the Level Income Option.
+- A Joint and Survivor Annuity, your Qualified Spouse will receive the greater of the following for the balance of the 60-payment guarantee: - → The amount you would have received under the Level Income Option; or - → The amount payable under the standard form of the Joint and Survivor Annuity you chose at retirement without regard to the Level Income Option.

-After 60 monthly payments, your spouse will receive the amount payable under the standard form of the Husband-and-Wife Pension without regard to the Level Income Option.
+After 60 monthly payments, your Qualified Spouse will receive the amount payable under the standard form of the Joint and Survivor Annuity without regard to the Level Income Option.

-When Jim retires at age 55, he is entitled to a Single Life Pension of \$2,000 per month.
+When Jim retires at age 55, he is entitled to a Single Life Annuity in the amount of \$2,000 per month.
 If Jim chooses the Level Income Option, he will receive \$2,400 per month from the Pension Plan until age 62.
-When Jim reaches age 62, his payments from the Plan will be reduced to \$1,735.
+When Jim reaches age 62, his payments from the Plan will be reduced to \$1,746.